infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ## IaC of Application

 The basic idea of writing AWS CDK code is to bundle the unit of deployment into the same stack.
 CDK Stack represents a single CloudFormation stack, which is a collection of resources that are deployed together.
-So here,I have created the stack with a collection of resources that are going to be deployed together and are linked.
+So here, I have created the stack with a collection of resources that are going to be deployed together and are linked.

 This is the most important thing to identify upfront: how much power you want to give on manipulation from the configuration file, because if you try to write the CDK code very generically, then it will, at the end, be going to become like a CloudFormation template, and if you keep everything very coupled, then it will also be going to be a challenge if you want to decouple that.